GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

 == Variations ==

+ * To run the tests with AM API v1 plus Change Set A use -V 1.
+To run with AM API v3 use -V 3.
+But be sure to update the 'am-undertest' definition to the url of the new AM in omni_config.

  * Use --vv to have the underlying unittest be more verbose (including printing names of tests and descriptions of tests).

  * To validate your RSpecs with rspeclint add the --rspeclint option:
         $ am_api_accept.py -a am-undertest --rspeclint

- * To run the tests with AM API v2 use -V 2.
-But be sure to update the 'am-undertest' definition to the url of the new AM in omni_config.

  * To run with ProtoGENI v2 RSpecs instead of GENI v3 use:
    --ProtoGENIv2, --rspec-file, and --bad-rspec-file.